apugh/realm-api-docs/feedback/dstaszewski.md

     ```
 - _Does anyone actual use XML vs JSON anyway, blah, blah, blah, blah, blah_

   XML is not much popular Response Body.
 Many programmers using a JSON response.
 We can compare [JSON vs XML](https://www.w3schools.com/js/js_json_xml.asp) on those site.
-In short, JSON is better redable object than XML.
+In short, JSON is better readable object than XML.
   For example in Java i use [Jackson](https://github.com/FasterXML/jackson-databind) to parsing response into the [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object).